gitbls/1piboot/README.md

 ## Overview

-1piboot leverages the Raspbian Buster *rpi-firstboot* service to perform early system configuration to help get your Pi up and running quickly, and configured the way you want.
+1piboot uses a one-time service to perform early system configuration to help get your Pi up and running quickly, and configured the way you want.

 1piboot easily configures the new host hostname, locale, keymap, timezone, and wifi-country.
 Custom scripts enable more complex modifications (see examples).